This post may contain affiliate links. For more information, read my disclosure policy.

 • Line a 10×15-inch pan or cookie sheet with wax paper.

-• Place chocolate chips in a microwave safe bowl.
+• Place chocolate chips or melts in a microwave safe bowl.
 I like to use a disposable paper bowl or re-usable plastic container for best results.
-Add shortening or oil.
-Heat chocolate chips on 50% power in 30 second increments, stirring between each, until melted and smooth.
+Add shortening or oil if using chocolate chips.
+Heat on 50% power in 30 second increments, stirring between each, until melted and smooth.

 • Peppermint White Chocolate Bark: Sprinkle chopped candy canes or peppermint crunch over melted white chocolate.